SkaLe3/Blackjack/README.md

 # Blackjack
 ![video placeholder]()
-Blackjack is my own implementation of card game Blackjack made with C++ and SDL2.
+Blackjack is my own implementation of the card game Blackjack, which is made with C++ and SDL2.
 This project was built within 14 days as my test task.
 ***

 ## Project Overview
-This task required to implement basic rules of Blackjack and some additional features like changing cards skin at runtime.
-During this project I implemented a lot of experimental staff with what I'm not sure, and basically whole engine.
+This task required implementing basic rules of blackjack and some additional features like changing the card's skin at runtime.
+During this project, I implemented a lot of experimental staff with what I'm not sure about, and basically the whole engine.
 Some memory leaks might be present.
-Approximate time spent: 100 hours (14 days) due to the overly ambitious size of the project, I didn't have enough time to complete some features related to the UI, but overall the game works well.
+Approximate time spent: 100 hours (14 days).
+Due to the overly ambitious size of the project, I didn't have enough time to complete some features related to the UI, but overall the game works well.

 ## Getting Started
 <ins>**1.
 Downloading the repository:**</ins>